calebdickinson/DickinsonComprehensiveClimateClassification/README.md

 Each climate is measured with 3 letters.

-Exotic zones are indicated by the letters X, Y, or Z.
+Extreme zones are indicated by the letters X, Y, or Z.

 The first letter measures climate zones by measuring the average temperature of the coldest month in Fahrenheit.